-2 more senators deal blow to GOP health care bill
+Latest health care bill collapses

 - On Monday night, Sens.
 Mike Lee and Jerry Moran became no votes three and four

-The dramatic simultaneous announcement from Sens.
-Jerry Moran of Kansas and Mike Lee of Utah means McConnell officially does not have the votes to even begin debate on his legislation to overhaul Obamacare.
+The dramatic and simultaneous announcement from Sens.
+Jerry Moran of Kansas and Mike Lee of Utah means McConnell officially does not have the votes to even begin debate on his legislation to overhaul the Affordable Care Act -- and that the Republican Party's years-long quest to kill former President Barack Obama's legacy accomplishment is, for the time being, halted without a path forward.

-In announcing their opposition to the bill, Moran and Lee said they would vote "no" on the motion to proceed -- a vote that McConnell had hoped to hold this week but was already forced to postpone due to Arizona Sen. John McCain's absence from Washington this week.
+In announcing their opposition to the bill, Moran and Lee said they would vote "no" on the motion to proceed -- a vote that McConnell had hoped to hold this week but was already forced to postpone due to Arizona Sen. John McCain's absence from Washington.

 "We should not put our stamp of approval on bad policy.
 Furthermore, if we leave the federal government in control of everyday healthcare decisions, it is more likely that our healthcare system will devolve into a single-payer system, which would require a massive federal spending increase," Moran said in a statement.